April 18 and 25, 2020 – Katy ISD’s Gerald D. Young Agriculture Sciences Center

-The All-Earth Ecobot Challenge is an innovative engineering competition that engages teams of four students in grades five through eight in complex problem-solving, while developing critical thinking skills and elevating their confidence in formulating solutions to real-world missions.
+In the elementary school level competition, students will create robots using the LEGO® MINDSTORMS® Education EV3 Core Set.
+The innovative engineering competition engages fourth through sixth grade students in complex problem-solving, while developing critical thinking skills and elevating their confidence in formulating solutions to real-world missions.